mrookiiheya-arch/kotodama-os/README.md

 ---

+## When Persona Drift Becomes a Product Risk

+Persona drift rarely appears as a clear failure.

+Instead, teams begin to notice subtle changes:
+- The model agrees more often, but with weaker intent
+- Decisions feel safer, yet less trustworthy
+- Tone remains consistent, but users hesitate to rely on it
+- The AI still “works” — but no longer feels accountable

+At this stage, retraining or prompt tuning often fails to restore confidence.

+---

 ## 🧩 Kotodama OS × Meta — Business Value

 Kotodama OS functions as a foundational layer supporting **intimacy, stability, and continuity** in next-generation AI experiences.